rogervinas/contract-testing-with-pact/README.md

 }
 ```

-If we want to start the application using a random port:
+And a little extra code if we want to start the application using a random port:
 ```kotlin
 @SpringBootTest(webEnvironment = RANDOM_PORT)
 @Provider("Sample API Server")